How Cryptocurrencies Affect the Global Market

 On the other hand, some experts fear that a cryptocurrency crash could have an adverse impact on the wider market, similar to how mortgage-backed securities sparked a wider global financial crisis.
 It’s worth noting, however, that the total market capitalization of all cryptocurrencies is less than that of many public companies, such as Microsoft Corp., which means that it may not have a meaningful impact on global markets.

-In the end, many investors view cryptocurrencies as either a vehicle for speculation or a hedge against inflation, but the size of the market doesn't represent a systemic risk, as of early 2018.
+In the end, many investors view cryptocurrencies as either a vehicle for speculation or a hedge against inflation, but the size of the market doesn't represent a systemic risk, as of 2019.